Remote Learning online may be accessed using a computer, laptop, tablet (iPad), smartphone (iPhone or Android) or other internet-enabled device.

 - Texas Education for Homeless Children and Youth (TEHCY) Program

-- SaveOnEnergy List of energy providers providing COVID-19 financial assistance.
+- SaveOnEnergy List of energy providers for COVID-19 financial assistance.

 - Spectrum Internet Free access to internet and WiFi for 60-days for new Pre-K to 12, college student and teacher households who don't currently have internet or WiFi.